Skip to content

 Short description

-Lambda functions that are connected to your Amazon VPC can access the internet only when you configure your Amazon VPC to provide access.
-The network interfaces that Lambda creates within your Amazon VPC use private IP addresses and can't connect to the internet using an internet gateway.
+Lambda functions connected to your Amazon VPC can access the internet only when you configure your Amazon VPC to provide access.

-For more information, see Internet and service access for VPC-connected functions.
+For more information, see Internet access when attached to a VPC

 Note: It's a best practice not to place Lambda functions in an Amazon VPC unless the function must access other resources in the Amazon VPC.